GianmarcoBordin/MACC_PROJECT/README.md

 ## Usage

 1. Open the app and sign in with your Firebase account.
+2. Switch to the main branch and download the server.py
+3. Execute
+4. ```bash
+    python server.py
+    ```
-2. Use the map to search nearby skin and other players.
+5. Use the map to search nearby skin and other players.
-3. Capture a skin when you are close enough.
+6. Capture a skin when you are close enough.
-4. Engage in multiplayer battles with other users.
+7. Engage in multiplayer battles with other users.
-5. Enjoy the game and explore various skins and features.
+8. Enjoy the game and explore various skins and features.

 ## Features